 Women who are pregnant should not take ashwagandha.
 Women who are breastfeeding should also avoid the herb, as it can move from the mother's body to the baby's.
 Once pregnancy and breastfeeding are complete, women can start taking the supplement again.

 Those with elevated thyroid levels should also avoid ashwagandha supplements, as they can further increase hormone levels.
 Finally, people with autoimmune conditions should check in with their doctor before trying ashwagandha supplements.

 According to Consumer Lab, ashwagandha supplements are typically well-tolerated.
-Mild to moderate side effects may occur including headaches, sleepiness, or stomach upset.
+Mild to moderate side effects may occur, including headaches, sleepiness, or stomach upset.
 More research is required to understand its long-term effects.

 Some people take this supplement every day for years, while others take it intermittently when they need a boost.
-How long you take the medication is really dependent on your goals.
+How long you take the medication is dependent on your goals.

 Ashwagandha can be taken at any point throughout the day, ideally on an empty stomach.
 With its relaxing properties, you may benefit from taking yours before winding down for bed.
 A benefit of supplementation in the morning is the increased absorption from taking it before you’ve had anything to eat.

 Ashwagandha is often called "Indian ginseng," in that the two substances look the same and exert similar benefits in the body.
 But these are very different substances that aren't related in a botanical sense.